nektra/Deviare2/README.md

 To compile Deviare and/or build samples you need:

-- Visual Studio 2012 with Update 4 or later.
+- Visual Studio 2015 with Update 1 or later.
 - .NET Framework 4.
 - Windows SDK 8 with all .NET Framework components installed.

-**NOTE**: Some of the files you'll find in the *BIN* folder are **NOT** generated during compilation, such as the database (.db) files.
+**NOTE**: The database (.db) files you'll find in the *BIN* folder are **NOT** generated when building Deviare.
 Deviare needs these files to work.
-It you create new databases, don't forget to move them to the *BIN* folder.
+If you create new databases, don't forget to move them to the *BIN* folder.
+To create them you must first build the corresponding tools that are included in the solution.

 -------------
 # BUG REPORTS

-If you experience something you think might be a bug in Deviare, please report it in GitHub repository or write to us in <http://www.nektra.com/contact/>.
+If you experience something you think might be a bug in Deviare, please report it in the GitHub repository or write to us in [our contact page][Nektra contact].

-Describe what you did, what happened, what kind of computer you have, which operating system you're using, and anything else you think might be relevant.
+Describe what you did, what happened, what kind of computer you have, which operating system you're using and anything else you think might be relevant.